GSE-Project/SS2016-group1/README.md

 Locate your JAR package <path>\SS2016-group1\buergerbusserver\core\target\

+ run command

- Type the following cmd and press Enter, Java -jar buergerbusserver-core-0.1-SNAPSHOT.jar
+        Java -jar buergerbusserver-core-0.1-SNAPSHOT.jar

-		* the server should be running now on localhost:8080
+ the server should be running now on localhost:8080
  type in your browser localhost:8080 and follow the first link (Services Overview) i.e., service description language.